ds5678/ModComponent/docs/Food-Component-Documentation.md

 ## InstantColdChange
 *float*<br/>
 How much 'Cold' is restored/drained immediately after consuming the item.
 Represents change in percentage points.
 Negative values make it feel colder, positive values make it feel warmer.

-## ColdFactor
-*float*<br/>
-**This parameter is not used in the current version of ModComponent.
-Now this value is fixed at 0.5.**<br>
-Factor for scaling how fast 'Cold' is drained after the item was consumed.
-Values below 1 drain less 'Cold' than normal, values above 1 drain more 'Cold' than normal.

 ## ColdFactorMinutes
 *int*<br/>